ubcecon/comet-open/comet-home/docs/pages/using_comet.md

 ## Interactive Modules

-All of the Jupyter Notebooks on Canvas can be launched interactively; just select the appropriate hub from the top menu, from the notebook.
+As we mentioned, all of the Jupyter Notebooks can be launched interactively; just select the appropriate hub from the top menu, from the notebook.
 They can also be downloaded, for local use.
 * The interactive element will redirect you to the JupyterHub of your choice, and then synch the modules over
 * This synching process uses [`nbgitpuller`](https://github.com/jupyterhub/nbgitpuller), a JupyterHub extension to perform this operation.
 ```{tip}